- A Hub for Discoveries and Training

-Thirteen researchers hold research chairs.
+Fourteen professors and physicians hold research chairs.
 These create an enabling environment required in order to accomplish valuable research projects.
-They provide unique learning and educative experience of high quality to graduate students.
-During the year 2015-16, two new chairs were created at the Research Centre, namely:
+They enable the acceleration of the knowledge transfer from research towards health care and provide unique learning and training experience of high quality to students.
+During the year 2016-17, two new chairs were created at the Research Centre:

 Researcher productivity and knowledge transfer

-Researchers are also participating in many meetings and international symposia.
-During the year 2015-2016, 293 invited lectures and 501 abstracts were presented worldwide by the physicians, researchers and students of the Quebec Heart and Lung Institute Research Centre
+Researchers are also participating in many congresses and international symposia.
+This year, 256 invited lectures and 606 abstracts were presented worldwide by the physicians, researchers and students of the Quebec Heart and Lung Institute Research Centre.

-In addition, eleven students got the chance to become part of the Research Centre’s team during summer 2015 thanks to a grant of more than $25,000 through a Canada Summer Jobs funding.
+In addition, 19 students got the chance to become part of the Research Centre’s team during summer 2016 thanks to a grant of more than $40,000 through a Canada Summer Jobs funding.
 This program seeks to help students gain work experience related to their field of study.
 They have thus been able to rely on expertise of researchers and cutting-edge technology equipment.

 As leaders in their fields, our researchers regularly organize major scientific events such as the following:

 - International Congress on bariatric surgery